Pavithra-Veeramani/teamer/README.md

 First Phase

-- Create a signup page
+- Create a Signup page
-- Create a signin page
+- Create a Signin page
-- Create Profile page
+- Create Member Profile page
+- Members list page

 Second Phase

+- Create Event page
+- Delete Event page
+- Events list page
-- Member can create event
+- Member can add themselves to an Event
-- Member can delete event
+- Member can delete themselves from an Event
-- Member can edit profile page

 Third Phase

-- Member can opt for prefered position in create profile.
+- Add playing position in member edit profile page.
--
+- Success page for all event crud operations.

 ### User Stories
-As a first time I want to:
+As a first time user I want to:

 - Easily understand the main purpose of the site, so that I can easily use the site.
 - Easily navigate through the site, so that I can easily find content and clearly see where I am on the site.
 - Signup to the website, independently register and gain access to the website.
 - Login into the website which allows a user to gain access to an application by entering their username and password.

+As a registered member:

-- Be able to create an event and delete event.
+- As a registered member, I want to create an Event.
-- Social media links make it easier for users to find your business and connect with your customers.

-As a returning visitor:

-- As a returning visitor, I want to create event.
+- As a registered member, I want to delete an Event.
-- As a returning visitor, I want to add myself to the event.
+- As a registered member, I want to add myself to an event.
+- As a registered member, I want to remove myself from an event.
-- As a returning visitor, I want to delete the game and myself from the game.
+- As a registered member, I want to delete the game that I created.
+- As a registered member, I want to edit my profile.

 [Go to the top](#table-of-contents)